Targets for Equity-Enhancing Tax Advocacy

 What are the right targets for reform?

-Historically, much of the advocacy focused on increasing the equity of tax systems in developing countries has been centered on an anti-VAT platform.
+Historically, much of the advocacy focused on increasing the equity of tax systems in developing countries has been centred on an anti-VAT platform.
 The argument is straightforward: the VAT is generally a more or less neutral, rather than progressive, tax, and represents a significant burden on the poor through the increased cost of the goods they consume.

 Yet a focus on anti-VAT advocacy may be misplaced in most cases, for both conceptual and strategic reasons.
 Conceptually, the problem is not so much that the VAT is bad, but that other taxes might be better.
 And there is not yet any compelling evidence that strong VATs substantially discourage collection of more progressive taxes.
 Strategically, there seems no possibility of governments moving significantly away from the VAT, or even significantly reducing rates, given that it is generally the backbone of public revenues.
 As such, a simple anti-VAT stance may miss more important targets and spend resources on an objective with little chance of success.